respond-framework/rudy/README.md

 - URLs are defined exclusively in one place
 - Code that receives input (and dispatches Redux actions) is decoupled from code that triggers side effects (in response to Redux actions).
-- The entire app's state can be kept in Redux, and omponents only need to receive state from Redux, not also from other places.
+- The entire app's state can be kept in Redux, and components only need to receive state from Redux, not also from other places.
 - Components can be pure functions, because they don't have to handle state and side effects.